 Cristina Amon serves on the Board of Directors of MKS Instruments Inc., a leading global provider of instruments and process control solutions for advanced manufacturing of semiconductor devices, energy generation and electro-optical products.
 She is chair of the research committee of NCDEAS (National Council of Deans of Engineering and Applied Science in Canada), past chair of the Global Engineering Deans Council, and has served on advisory boards for several institutions including Penn, Stanford, UCLA and Waterloo.

 Dean Amon has received numerous awards, including the ASME Gustus Larson Memorial Award, ASEE Westinghouse Medal and the ASME Heat Transfer Memorial Award.
-Most recently, she was recognized as one of Canada's most Influential Women in 2012
+Most recently, she was inducted into the Hispanic Engineer National Achievement Awards Corporation (HENAAC) Hall of Fame

-and was honoured with the Society of Women Engineers' (SWE) highest honour, the 2011 SWE Achievement Award
+.
+In 2011, she was honoured with the Society of Women Engineers' (SWE) highest honour, the SWE Achievement Award

 , for her outstanding contributions to engineering over more than 20 years.
-She was also the recipient of the prestigious YWCA Toronto Woman of Distinction award
+In the same year, Dean Amon was also the recipient of the prestigious YWCA Toronto Woman of Distinction award

-, which recognizes her achievement in improving the lives of girls and women in science and engineering.
+, which recognized her achievement in improving the lives of girls and women in science and engineering.